Comp211-FA24/lab-00/README.md

 ### SSH authentication

 Reading/writing to GitHub requires authentication, which needs to be set up in the container.
 Previously, you may have cloned URL's that begin with `https`, which requires a username/password, personal access token (PAT), or your web browser.
-This is insecure and inconvenient.
+This is insecure and inconvenient (i.e., will probably cause problems later).

 Instead, we will use SSH authentication, a standard procedure that needs to be done only once.
 After this one-time procedure, every time you clone with `git clone <SSH_url.git>`, it will simply work, and you will not be prompted for a username/password or PAT.